 *For specifics on geographical areas served by each plan, reference the 2021 Plan Resource Materials section.

 UnitedHealthcare Dual Complete Special Needs Plans (SNP) offer benefits for people with both Medicare and Medicaid.
-These SNP plans provide benefits beyond Original Medicare, including transportation to medical appointments and vision exams.
+These SNP plans provide benefits beyond Original Medicare, and may include transportation to medical appointments and vision exams.
 Members must have Medicaid to enroll.

-Health Maintenance Organization (HMO SNP) plans use a network of contracted local physicians and hospitals to provide member care.
+Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.